gazaston/starter_template/README.md

 From the directory containing the `starter_template` repo, start build with:

-`rails new myappname -d pg -m starter_template/starter.rb`
+`rails new myappname -d postgresql -m starter_template/starter.rb`

 or for an sqlite3 database: